samirparhi-dev/Assignment/Scnario-1/Solution1.md

 ###### 1)	The build should trigger as soon as anyone in the dev team checks in code to master branch.

 Solution: (From GUI)

 Create a pipeline if not already there:

-*Step1: Go to Azure devOps and click on pipeline .
+* Step1: Go to Azure devOps and click on pipeline:

 Now click on create